Living-with-machines/LwM_SIGSPATIAL2020_ToponymMatching/README.md

 }
 ```

-A longer version of the article in available on arXiv:
+A longer version of the article is in available on arXiv:

 ```
 Coll Ardanuy, M., Hosseini, K., McDonough, K., Krause, A., van Strien, D. and Nanni, F. (2020): A Deep Learning Approach to Geographical Candidate Selection through Toponym Matching, arxiv:xxxx.xxxxx.